USANA Health Sciences (NYSE:USNA) Issues FY 2021 Earnings Guidance

-USANA Health Sciences (NYSE:USNA) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $5.800-$6.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.350.
+USANA Health Sciences (NYSE:USNA) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $5.800-$6.000 for the period, compared to the Thomson Reuters consensus estimate of $6.350.
 The company issued revenue guidance of $1.18 billion-$1.20 billion, compared to the consensus revenue estimate of $1.26 billion.USANA Health Sciences also updated its Q3 2021 guidance to $1.280-$1.330 EPS.

-USANA Health Sciences (NYSE:USNA) last released its earnings results on Tuesday, July 27th.
-The company reported $1.87 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.78 by $0.09.
+USANA Health Sciences (NYSE:USNA) last issued its earnings results on Tuesday, July 27th.
+The company reported $1.87 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.78 by $0.09.
+The business had revenue of $336.84 million during the quarter, compared to analyst estimates of $340.20 million.
 USANA Health Sciences had a return on equity of 33.65% and a net margin of 11.09%.
-The company had revenue of $336.84 million for the quarter, compared to analysts’ expectations of $340.20 million.
-As a group, equities research analysts anticipate that USANA Health Sciences will post 6.31 earnings per share for the current fiscal year.
+On average, equities research analysts anticipate that USANA Health Sciences will post 6.31 earnings per share for the current year.

-In other USANA Health Sciences news, Director Frederic J. Winssinger sold 926 shares of the business’s stock in a transaction that occurred on Thursday, July 29th.
-The stock was sold at an average price of $99.08, for a total transaction of $91,748.08.
-Following the completion of the sale, the director now directly owns 2,516 shares of the company’s stock, valued at approximately $249,285.28.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Gilbert A. Fuller sold 312 shares of the company’s stock in a transaction that occurred on Thursday, August 5th.
-The shares were sold at an average price of $96.52, for a total value of $30,114.24.
+In other news, Director Gilbert A. Fuller sold 312 shares of the company’s stock in a transaction dated Thursday, August 5th.
+The stock was sold at an average price of $96.52, for a total value of $30,114.24.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Robert A. Sinnott sold 1,648 shares of the company’s stock in a transaction dated Monday, August 16th.
+The stock was sold at an average price of $95.04, for a total value of $156,625.92.
+Following the completion of the transaction, the insider now directly owns 1,648 shares of the company’s stock, valued at approximately $156,625.92.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 3,435 shares of company stock worth $331,837.
-Corporate insiders own 0.21% of the company’s stock.
+In the last quarter, insiders have sold 3,435 shares of company stock worth $331,837.
+Company insiders own 0.21% of the company’s stock.

 USANA Health Sciences Company Profile